devtank-ltd/osm-ansible/README.md

 ### Introduction

-The LXC setup on the server uses the older, lower-level LXC tools, instead of the newer LXD.
+The LXC setup on the server uses the lower-level LXC tools.
 The reason for this was a layered/overlayFS solution was desired (a [Union mount](https://en.wikipedia.org/wiki/Union_mount)), to keep disk usage to a minimum and ensure container OS/software upgrades could be applied without much duplication.
 This means the data for each customer's container simply consists of a "top layer", on top of a common, shared, debian OS filesystem.